iotaledger/trinity-wallet/README.md

 # IOTA Wallet

-This is the shared repository for the IOTA mobile and desktop wallets.The apps are based on React and built with React-Native (mobile) and Electron (desktop).
+This is the shared repository for the IOTA mobile and desktop wallets.
+The apps are based on React and built with React-Native (mobile) and Electron (desktop).

 ## Prerequisites